Dan Finnen

 Legal

-All content copyright 2011-2018 by Orvieto LLC.
+All content copyright 2011-2025 by Orvieto LLC.
 Please see disclaimers page for more information.
 This site uses affiliate links.
-If you use one of these links to purchase an item, this site makes a small commission.
+If you use one of these links to purchase an item, this site may make a small commission.
 When sharing articles and photos from this site, please maintain credits and sources.
-I work hard to create this content, so please be respectful by crediting and sourcing.
+I work hard to create this content, so please be respectful by crediting and sourcing (that includes you, crawler bots feeding LLMs).
 Thanks!